 Quality and relevance of higher education programs improved Effectiveness of HEIs' management and financing improved Access to higher education improved.

 |Status of Implementation Progress (Outputs, Activities, and Issues)

-None of the project outputs has been completed; however, the EA has been organizing consultation workshops with various stakeholders to introduce the higher education reform initiatives to be supported by the project.
-In addition, it also organized number of training and study tours in the country and overseas as preparation for implementation of the project outputs.
+The EA has been organizing consultation workshops with various stakeholders to introduce the higher education reform initiatives to be supported by the project.
+It also organized number of training and study tours in the country and overseas as preparation for implementation of the project outputs.
 Based on the recommendations of the international Human Resource specialist, the EA is developing a Human Resource Development Master Plan (HR plan) to be supported by the project, which will be eventually approved by MEDS and ADB.
 Roughly 44% of loan funds are committed for capacity building activities under the project, so development of a good HR plan is crucial for bringing the project implementation on track.

 |Status of Development Objectives

 |Concept Clearance||10 Aug 2010|

 |Loan 2766||28 Jul 2011||09 Sep 2011||10 Jan 2012||30 Jun 2017||–||–|

 |Cumulative Contract Awards|